mcastling/mcastling.github.io/NUItutorials/text-label.md

 label1.Underline = textStyle;
 ~~~

-Here the underline color is set:
+Here the underline color and height is set:

 ~~~{.cs}
 label2.Text = "Text with Color Underline";